Taking a leave of abscence - Beurlaubung

 What are the deadlines to apply for a leave of absence?

-Applications for a leave of absence at the University of Vienna can be submitted until the end of the general admission period.
+Applications for a leave of absence at the University of Vienna have to be submitted until the end of the extended admission period (winter semester: November 30th, summer semester: April 30th).

 For every reason stated above you may take a leave of two semesters.
 The semesters of leave may be taken separately.
-You may withdraw your application for leave of absence until the end of the extended admission period (winter semester: 30 November, summer semester: 30 April).
+You may withdraw your application for leave of absence until the end of the extended admission period.

 In case you withdraw your application, you will have to pay the tuition fee in order to keep your student status.
 The amount you have to pay depends on the date of your withdrawal.
 If you withdraw your application for a leave of absence within the extended admission period you will have to pay the increased tuition fee.